JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-07-26-ner_section_header_diagnosis_en.md

 ## Description

-This NER model analyzes clinical documents, focusing on diverse medical conditions and key sections of patient records.
-Defined labels representing diseases like heart disease, diabetes, and Alzheimer's help provide deeper insights into the diagnosis and treatment patterns
+This NER model extracts valuable information from clinical documents, concentrating on various medical conditions and crucial sections of patient records.
+With defined labels encompassing diseases such as heart disease, diabetes, and Alzheimer's, it offers deeper insights into diagnosis and treatment patterns.

 Definitions of Predicted Entities